NomadArchitect/LOS-EFI/README.md

 Using GCC 13.2 from this link.
 https://nuwen.net/mingw.html

-*NOTE* : Do to the folks who cause more problems then it's worth, I am showing my OFFICIAL youtube channel here.
+*NOTE* : Do to the folks who like to cause problems for other youtubers, I am showing my OFFICIAL youtube channel here.
+Do NOT trust the scammers who pretend to be me !
 https://www.youtube.com/@ThatOSDev/videos

+The blow list is for EFI environment at this time.
+Kernel dev will have some of this done already implemented by the time I show the actual kernel LCARS GUI world.
 # ** IMPLEMENTED **

 	* EFI Text